Indicated in first CoA meeting itself that I didn't want any payment: Guha

 "I had indicated in the first meeting itself that I did not expect or want any payment," Guha told PTI.
 Limaye has also refused to accept the payment due to him, citing the same reason.

-The 61-year-old Guha resigned from the CoA in July 2017, citing personal reasons, while Limaye also put in his papers subsequently to take charge as the Managing Director and CEO of National Stock Exchange (NSE).
+The 61-year-old resigned from it in July 2017, citing personal reasons, while Limaye also put in his papers subsequently to take charge as the Managing Director and CEO of the National Stock Exchange (NSE).
 Guha's resignation letter later created a storm as he lambasted the BCCI for failing to address the conflict of interest issue with regards to players and coaches holding multiple positions.

 He also criticized the handling of Anil Kumble as the then coach of the national team, saying that his tenure should have been extended.
 Kumble stepped down after a public fallout with captain Virat Kohli following the Champions Trophy in 2017.
 Guha had slammed the "superstar culture" in the Indian team.